SkymindIO/skil-clients/csharp/docs/DefaultApi.md

             var id = id_example;  // string | the GUID for mapping the results in the detections var needsPreprocessing = true;  // bool? | (true) if the image needs preprocessing var threshold = 3.4;  // float? | A threshold, indicating the required surety for detecting a bounding box.
-For example, a threshold of 0.1 might give thousand bounding boxes for an image and a threshold of 0.99 might give none. var imageFile = new System.IO.Stream(); // System.IO.Stream | the image file to detect objects from var deploymentName = deploymentName_example;  // string | Name of the deployment group var versionName = versionName_example;  // string | Version name of the endpoint.
+For example, a threshold of 0.1 might give thousand bounding boxes for an image and a threshold of 0.99 might give none. var file = new System.IO.Stream(); // System.IO.Stream | the image file to detect objects from var deploymentName = deploymentName_example;  // string | Name of the deployment group var versionName = versionName_example;  // string | Version name of the endpoint.
 The default value is \"default\" var modelName = modelName_example;  // string | ID or name of the deployed model